-Many schools will welcome parents on campus for the first few days, whether to attend morning assembly or even enter the classroom.
+Many schools welcome parents on campus for the first few days, whether to attend morning assemblies or even enter the classroom.
 But I highly recommend that you not linger for too long.
-Your child might cling onto you even more because you continue to stay and comfort her.
+Your child might cling to you even more because you continue to stay and comfort her.

 Instead, leave after she’s settled or when the teacher says to—all without drama.
 She needs to know she’s in safe hands, not in an environment where you have to comfort her.
 In leaving swiftly but cheerfully, you reassure her that she should be in class and that you’re happy she’s in school.

 12. Embrace this exciting new change in your child’s life

 Your child takes his cues from you.
 When you worry, she might worry.
 But when she sees you excited, then she can enter kindergarten with a positive mentality.

 It can be scary, no doubt.
 She has no idea where the restrooms are, or when lunchtime will be.
 She won’t know if the teacher is kind or if the other students will play with her.

 But with your support, she can be better prepared to enter this new and exciting change.
 There may be some tough days (“I don’t want to go to school anymore!”), but she can thrive in its environment.

 Going to kindergarten can feel nerve-wracking for both parent and child (“Wasn’t she just two-years-old a second ago?”).
 But with these tips, you can make that transition much smoother for everyone.

 Assign her chores at home so she can contribute in the classroom.
 Get familiar with the campus so it looks familiar on the first day of kindergarten.
 Read every day, and practice using child-safe scissors.
 Encourage good social skills, whether with her siblings or other friends.